Tokyo

 The starred tables to know

-Tokyo holds more Michelin stars than Paris (226 vs 119 in 2024), and palaces house some of the city's best tables.
+Tokyo holds more Michelin stars than Paris (226 against 119 in 2024), and the palaces house some of the city's best tables.
 The Okura Tokyo counts three in-house starred restaurants, including Yamazato (kaiseki, 2★) and La Belle Époque (French, 1★).
-Palace Hotel Tokyo houses Esterre (contemporary French, 1★), with imperial moat views.
+Palace Hotel Tokyo houses Esterre (contemporary French, 1★), with a view of the imperial moats.
 Bvlgari Hotel Tokyo opened Il Ristorante - Niko Romito (Italian, 1★ from the first year), a rare feat.

-But the best tables are often found outside hotels, 10-15 minutes on foot.
-Kanda (Minato-ku, 3★, kaiseki, 40 000 ¥/pers) requires booking three months ahead via your palace concierge.
-Joël Robuchon (Ebisu, 3★, French, 35 000 ¥) remains a safe bet, less hard to access.
-Sushi Saito (Roppongi, 3★, omakase, 50 000 ¥) accepts only recommendations, your palace concierge is essential.
+But the best tables are often found outside the hotels, 10-15 minutes on foot.
+Kanda (Minato-ku, 3★, kaiseki, 40 000 ¥/pers) requires a booking three months ahead via your palace concierge.
+Joël Robuchon (Ebisu, 3★, French, 35 000 ¥) remains a safe bet, less difficult to access.
+Sushi Saito (Roppongi, 3★, omakase, 50 000 ¥) accepts only recommendations, your palace concierge is indispensable.

 KandaMinato-ku3★Kaiseki40 000 ¥3 months ahead